Master's Degree in Research and Experimentation in Design

 - Art and research

-This subject is divided into two optional modules that are each worth 6 ECTS.
-It aims to take a closer look at practical research methods in design.
+This subject aims to take a closer look at practical research methods in design.
 Students can opt for a module in which research is based on data, where they will explore various methods of visualisation, working with mass databases, big data, and working with digital environments.
 Or they can opt for an alternative module, which will provide them with the foundations they need to build creative ethnographies by exploring a territory, mapping, and learning how to be sensitive to the environment.

 - Databases as creative objects